AShivan26/PingMe-BE/README.md

-# Family CashCard System
+# PingMe Messaging System

-Here goes the title
-# cashcard
+# PingMe
-Description
+The project focuses on having a user interface for chatting system PingMe

-# CashCard Service #
+# PingMe Service #

 `#JAVA` `#SPRING`

+Maintained by
-Maintained by aniruddhams2023@gmail.com [Aniruddha Shivananda]
+aniruddhams2023@gmail.com [Aniruddha Shivananda]
+surya-sukumar [Surya Sukumar]

-This project provides the backend service necessary for the cashcard API.
+This project provides the backend service necessary for the PingMe API.

 # Java Version

 Default Java Version -  **22**.

-1.I have taken TDD(Test Driven Development) approach on development of the project this is mainly because by asserting expected behavior before implementing the desired functionality, we’re designing the system based on what we want it to do, rather than what the system already does.
+1.We have taken TDD(Test Driven Development) approach on development of the project this is mainly because by asserting expected behavior before implementing the desired functionality, we’re designing the system based on what we want it to do, rather than what the system already does.